Should a Convicted Sex Offender Be Allowed To Attend Church or Participate in Ministry Activities?

 If you decide the church is not suited to minister to known sex offenders, look for alternative organizations engaged in this sector locally or nationally.

 If your church answers all the questions above and you’re willing to let sex offenders in your church, keep the following things in mind as you move along with the process.

 Common Assumptions to Avoid When Letting in a Sex Offender in Your Church

 1. Criminal Records Tell the Whole Story

 According to criminal studies, an offender typically has a number of victims before being prosecuted, whereas the criminal record is likely to pertain to just one victim.
-Keep in mind that the justice system maintains records to follow a specific and unique criminal case.
-Their goal is not to find any evidence of the accused’s whole criminal history.
+Remember that the justice system maintains records to follow a specific and unique criminal case.
+Their goal is not to find evidence of the accused’s criminal history.
 A guilty offender’s criminal background could be a small part of their abusive background.
 Do not believe that the danger is restricted to only criminal records that can be examined.

 2. Offenders are Telling You the Whole Story

 Never believe an excuse for a previous criminal offense.
 Don’t assume the perpetrator is telling you the complete story when they say anything regarding the crime.
 For example, the child was convinced by someone else to testify against them, or they didn’t know the victim was underage, etc.